 The transparent proxy object of this operation.

 A lot of tasks could be performed using transparent proxies, including, but not limited to:

-PyPy’s standard object space allows to internally have multiple implementations of a type and change the implementation at run time while application level code consistently sees the exact same type and object.
-Multiple performance optimizations using this features are already implemented: see the document about alternative object implementations.
-Transparent Proxies use the architecture to provide control back to application level code.
+PyPy’s standard object space allows us to internally have multiple implementations of a type and change the implementation at run-time, while application-level code consistently sees the exact same type and object.
+Multiple performance optimizations using these features have already been implemented: alternative object implementations.
+Transparent Proxies use this architecture to provide control back to application-level code.

 Transparent proxies are implemented on top of the standard object space, in pypy/objspace/std/proxy_helpers.py, pypy/objspace/std/proxyobject.py and pypy/objspace/std/transparent.py.
-To use them you will need to pass a –objspace-std-withtproxy option to py.py or translate.py.
-This registers implementations named W_TransparentXxx - which usually correspond to an appropriate W_XxxObject - and includes some interpreter hacks for objects that are too close to the interpreter to be implemented in the std objspace.
+To use them you will need to pass a –objspace-std-withtproxy option to pypy or translate.py.
+This registers implementations named W_TransparentXxx - which usually correspond to an appropriate W_XxxObject - and includes some interpreter hacks for objects that are too close to the interpreter to be implemented in the standard object space.
 The types of objects that can be proxied this way are user created classes & functions, lists, dicts, exceptions, tracebacks and frames.

 |[D12.1]||High-Level Backends and Interpreter Feature Prototypes, PyPy EU-Report, 2007, https://bitbucket.org/pypy/extradoc/raw/tip/eu-report/D12.1_H-L-Backends_and_Feature_Prototypes-2007-03-22.pdf|